danadabb/KnowledgeGarden/vault/machine-setup.md

 bindkey "\e[1;3D" backward-word # ⌥←
 bindkey "\e[1;3C" forward-word # ⌥→

-# for JQ extention, "null" is hard to see so change the colour
+# for JQ extention if using -  "null" is hard to see so change the colour
 export JQ_COLORS='0;31:0;39:0;39:0;39:0;32:1;39:1;39'
 ```